 Hughston told The Mercury News that he’s promoted problem-free events around the Bay Area since the 1970s and that Ms. Rea’s letter was nothing less than “character assassination.”
 Business Wire quoted Boots as saying the permit denial was a cash based decision.

 “Suddenly, it’s all about money.
 We’re a non-profit and cannot pay the same million dollar-plus fees some big, for-profit promoters now pay.
 We present this concert free to the public and we volunteer all of our services.”

 Parks Department representative, Sarah Madland, said Hughston’s assertion that finances played any part of the decision was “patently false.”

 “Scheduled bands” were not

-Shortly after an impassioned public hearing that sought reconsideration of the park department’s permit denial, the San Francisco Gate explained that the at least two bands Hughston claimed to have lined up to play the free concert were not even aware of their alleged participation.
+Shortly after an impassioned public hearing that sought reconsideration of the park department’s permit denial, the San Francisco Gate explained that at least two of the bands Hughston claimed to have lined up to play the free concert were not even aware of their alleged participation.
 Marianna Burdon, wife and manager of Animals / War singer, Eric Burdon, told her Facebook followers on February 10: